bitnami/containers/containers/zookeeper/README.md

 # Get this image

-The recommended way to get the Bitnami Zookeeper Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/bitnami/zookeeper).
+The recommended way to get the Bitnami ZooKeeper Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/bitnami/zookeeper).

 ```bash
 docker pull bitnami/zookeeper:latest